chris-tse/CS4173-Lab5/README.md

 ## Task 1: Posting a Malicious Message to Display an Alert Window

-In this task,verify that the system is indeed vulnerable to cross-site scripting attacks.
+In this task, we verify that the system is indeed vulnerable to cross-site scripting attacks.
 An easy way to test this in general is to submit content with a `<script>` tag and see if something simple such as an alert box can be called.
 We post the following contents to Samy's profile:

 ```html
 <script>alert('XSS');</script>